ivucicev/DH-code-test-client/README.md

 all of its components are in sharedModule

 Routing guards should use state to determine if user is authenticated, currently they are using auth service for it...

+Maybe there is no need for modules lazy loading...

+Folder structure also could be bit better organized

+Time taken for this project with interruptions was about 3h

+# Why do you have to deal with 2 repos one Frontend other Backend

+Cause its much easier to setup CI & Docker, and split work from front to end

+If for this project purposes it should be other way, let me know so I can move it to the same repo